typhonjs-fvtt-lib/test-multiple-issue/README.md

-# test-multiple
+# test-multiple-issue
-Problem: When loading multiple separate compiled [Svelte](https://svelte.dev/) apps on the same page in the browser there is a conflict between the bundled Svelte internal runtime implementations that is most evident in transitions.
+Problem: When loading multiple separately compiled [Svelte](https://svelte.dev/) apps on the same page in the browser there is a conflict between the bundled Svelte internal runtime implementations that is most evident in transitions.
 If both independent Svelte apps transition elements at the same time the first component to finish will affect the second ongoing Svelte app / component visually interfering with the second app / component transition.
 This occurs even though both compiled Svelte apps are completely independent and have no overlapping components.
+There may be other conflicting areas besides transitions as well that are not known to me at this time.
 Alas, top-level ES Module separation of the Svelte app / bundles does not prevent side effects.

 Test case: This repo demonstrates the phenomenon with a very minimal set of Svelte apps / basic component that are independently compiled and both mounted in `public/index.html`.
-Each independent app appends a `<p>` tag in `document.body` that has a fade transition.
+Each independent Svelte app appends a `<p>` tag in `document.body` that has a fade transition.
 The first app has a duration of two seconds while the other app has a duration of five seconds.
-When the first app transition finishes at two seconds it affects the other app seemingly canceling the five second transition.
+When the first app transition finishes at two seconds it affects the other app visually interfering with the separate five second transition.
 A further update is posted using the `on:introend` event binding to show that internal timing aspects are not seemingly shared.

 Snapshot of this demo: